hashicorp/nomad-guides/operations/nomad-vault/README.md

 This explanation is covered in greater detail here: https://www.nomadproject.io/docs/vault-integration/index.html

 # Steps
-To see a more in depth explanation we highly recommend you read through the following example in the Hashicorp Nomad documentation.
+To see a more in depth explanation we highly recommend you read through the following Nomad documentation.

 1. Vault stanza in Nomad CONFIGURATION file: https://www.nomadproject.io/docs/agent/configuration/vault.html